capmeth/acid/docsite/docs/configuration/markdown.md

 All fenced code blocks are rendered by CoBE (Code Block Editor) components, and these blocks can have configuration options as well.

-Generally, options are defined on the opening fence using standard HTML attribute notation (`attr="value"`) after the language-type specification.
+Generally, options are defined on the opening fence in standard HTML attribute form (`attr="value"`) after the language-type specification.

 There must be at least one space after the `lang-type` before defining options.
 That space must still be present even if the `lang-type` is not.